jonathanneo/CITS3002-Project/README.md

   * Station.java : contains the code to run the java station server
   * station.py : contains the code to run the Python station server
   * station.html : contains the html, javascript, css, jQuery to return the user interface.
 This is read as a string by Java, parameters are then replaced, and finally sent to the client browser.
-  * tt-(stationName) : station timetables will be in the same directory level as the code files.
+  * tt-(stationName) : station timetables should be in the same directory level as the code files.
   * .gitignore : ignore local files and do not commit to the repo.